wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 * <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=ms-vsts.team">Azure Repos</a> to connect to Azure DevOps Services and Team Foundation Server supportkng Team Foundation Version Control (TFVC).

 <hr />

+## Configuration

+Here are the settings to make IDE clean of distractions and keyboard (rather than mouse) based:

+   * Hide the status bars on the top and bottom

+   * Disable file map at the right side, to recover space to see wider lines.

+   * Disable tabs, because it’s hard to remember if you have the file opened in tab and switching between tabs takes time.

+   * Set custom theme, font size and line-height using the more visually pleasant <strong>golden ratio</strong>.

+   * Hide the file explorer.

 <a name="LastLine"></a>